 It’s okay to spend time alone

-People think that if you live with people it’s impossible to get time alone- and it’s true that you might need to work a bit harder for your privacy.
+Many people think that if you live with other people, it’s impossible to get time alone- and it’s true that you might need to work a bit harder for your privacy.

 Meet up with people that aren’t in your house